pemdel/alx-system_engineering-devops/0x01-shell_permissions/README.md

-changes owership of a file
+a scripts that creates an empty file